jungbauer/jungbauer/README.md

 I've worked as a fullstack developer since 2014.
 Mainly worked with Java frameworks, Javascript, and worked in Unix environments.

+If you're looking for my master's work both repos are on BitBucket.
+The [thesis LaTex code is here](https://bitbucket.org/johann_jungbauer/masters_thesis/src/master/) and the [HTN code is here](https://bitbucket.org/johann_jungbauer/masters_fsm/src/master/).

 <!--
 **jungbauer/jungbauer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.